amira7190/E-commerce/README.md

 82- creat new categories and show it in navbar
 83- Get categories items
 84-  The items for each division are brought and coordinated
 85- Create sign - in page and new membership on one page
+86- Login and the difference between a normal user and a site manager